Tired of being the only person who doesn't know who Jon Snow is or what the heck "winter is coming" means?

-One additional benefit to Now TV is, like general Sky TV, you can catch up with any of the previous series of Game of Thrones before plunging into season 7.
+One additional benefit to Now TV is: you can catch up with any of the previous series of Game of Thrones before plunging into season 7.

 Sky Go and Sky Q apps

 Where Sky Go becomes a great option though is if you have a parent or friend with a Sky subscription and they have no interest in registering their free Sky Go accounts on mobile devices.
 You could ask if they would let you use one of the device slots instead (you can register up to two devices on one account).
-They might even let you take up a device slot for the duration of Game of Thrones season 7 and you can deregister it after.
+They might even let you take up a device slot for the duration season 7, and you can deregister it after.

 Alternatively, if they subscribe to Sky Go Extra or you upgrade them to Sky Go Extra for £5 a month, you can take one of four device slots.
 One issue with this method is that the iPhone and iPad app won't allow AirPlay mirroring or direct connection to get the pictures onto a TV.
 In this case, you really do get what you paid for.
 The new Sky Q app cannot be subscribed to separately.
 It is for Sky Q subscribers only.

 Is there a Game of Thrones season 7 trailer?

 Yes.
 Here's the first full season 7 trailer: